locorickardo/locorickardo/README.md

 - 🔭 I’m currently working on my own `Password Manager🔒` *(1Password I love you!)*
 - 💻 I’m currently learning `TypeScript` and `React`.
 - 🎓 Currently studying to become a `JavaScript-developer`.
-- ❤️‍🔥 Fun fact: I **HATE** the summer and the heat.
+- ❄️ Fun fact: I **HATE** the summer and the heat.
 I **LOVE** the winter, the cold and snow.
-Yes I'm the complete opposite to everyone else❄️
+Yes I'm the complete opposite to everyone else.